pivot-access-ltd/bma-offline-docs/source-docs/adding-a-vm-host.md

 ```
 {"pool": ["Select a valid choice.
 That choice is not one of the available choices."]}
 ```

-If you want to see the available choices, you can list pools with [catvmpool](/t/the-cli-cookbook-2218#heading--list-pools):

     maas admin resource-pools read | jq -r '.[] | (.name)'